 The board as a whole should agree on the shared values it lives and operates by.
 Candour is one such value that exists on boards that see challenges as opportunities.

-Make candour part of your culture.
-As this may make people feel uncomfortable and some people may take liberty while couching their behaviour as ‘candid’ when it is, in fact, offensive and rude; define where the boundaries are and what the consequences are when they are crossed.
+Consider making candour part of your culture.
+As this may make people feel uncomfortable and some people may take liberty while couching their behaviour as ‘candid’ when it is, in fact, offensive and rude; however, to make it work, define where the boundaries are and what the consequences are when they are crossed.
+The Chair needs to carefully manage these conversations.

-When a challenging conversation emerges, consider appointing a person as the devil’s advocate – that way everyone knows whom that person in and that they are appointed as the challenger for the purpose of this conversation and pressure-testing possible solutions to challenges.
+A softer technique involves appointing a person as the devil’s advocate when a challenging conversation emerges.
+That way everyone knows who that person is and that they are appointed as the challenger for the purpose of this conversation and pressure-testing possible solutions to challenges.

 Situations such as having tough conversations and hearing or receiving unwelcome or disappointing information can be extraordinarily uncomfortable.
-Whilst you can never pre-empt all of the potential situations you will be in as a board member, you can work at getting comfortable and clear-headed during times of high stress.
+Whilst you can never pre-empt all of the potential situations you will find yourself in as a board member, you can work at getting comfortable and clear-headed during times of uncertainty and high stress.

 You can likely start today as there are many home and work situations that can test your fortitude.
-These posts here and here give you a range of techniques that you can adopt to start building comfortable discomfort.
+These posts here and here give you a range of techniques that you can adopt to start becoming comfortable with discomfort.

 If you have a board full of people who all think the same and/or are deferential to the Chair, alarm bells should be ringing in your ears.
 Complacency has killed many organisations over time and continues to do so.